Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 Once module development is complete you can proceed to the deployment stage.
 The following steps represent a basic Terraform workflow:

 - Open the command line and login to Azure using the Azure cli

   ```terraform
   az login
   ```

 - If your account has access to multiple tenants you may need to modify the command to **`az login --tenant <tenant id>`** where **`<tenant id>`** is the guid for the target tenant.
 - After logging in, select the **target subscription** from the list of subscriptions that you have access to.
 - Change directory to the directory where your completed terraform root module files reside.

   {{< hint >}} Some modules depend on the AzureRM 4.0 provider which mandates that a subscription id is configured for the provider.
 If you receive an error indicating that **`subscription_id is a required provider property`** then you will need to set a subscription id value for the provider.
 For unix based systems (linux or mac) you can configure this by running **`export ARM_SUBSCRIPTION_ID=<your subscription guid>`**.
 On Microsoft Windows, you can perform the same operation by running **`set ARM_SUBSCRIPTION_ID="<your subscription guid>"`** from the Windows command prompt or by running **`$env:ARM_SUBSCRIPTION_ID="<your subscription guid>"`** from a powershell prompt.
 Replace **"<your subscription id">** with your Azure subscription's unique id value in each command.  {{< /hint >}}

 - Initialize your Terraform project.
 This command downloads the necessary modules and sets up the working directory.

   ```terraform
   terraform init
   ```

 - Before applying the configuration, it is good practice to validate it to ensure there are no syntax errors.

   ```terraform
   terraform validate
   ```

 - Create a deployment plan.
 This step shows what actions Terraform will take to reach the desired state defined in your configuration.

   ```terraform
   terraform plan
   ```

 - Review the plan to ensure that only the desired actions are in the plan output.
 - Apply the configuration and create the resources defined in your configuration file.
 This command will prompt you to confirm the deployment prior to making changes.
 Type **yes** to apply the module's infrastructure.

   ```terraform
   terraform apply
   ```

   {{< hint >}}If you are confident in your changes you can add the `-auto-approve` switch to bypass manual approval: `terraform apply -auto-approve`{{< /hint >}}

 - Once the deployment completes, validate that the infrastructure is configured as desired.

   {{< hint >}}A local `terraform.tfstate` file and a state backup file have been created during the deployment.
 The use of local state is acceptable for small temporary configurations, but production or long-lived installations should use a remote state configuration where possible.
 Configuring remote state is out of scope for this guide, but you can find details on using an Azure storage account for this purpose in the [Microsoft Learn documentation](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli).{{< /hint >}}

 ## Clean up your environment

-When you are read you can remove the infrastructure deployed in this example.
-The following command will remove all resources created by your configuration:
+When you are ready, you can remove the infrastructure deployed in this example.
+The following command will remove all resources created by your deployment:

 ```terraform
 terraform destroy
 ```

-{{< hint >}}Most key vault deployment examples activate soft-delete functionality as a best practice.
-The terraform destroy command will remove the key vault resource but does not purge a soft-deleted vault.
-You may encounter errors if you attempt to re-depoy a key vault with the same name during the soft-delete retention window.{{< /hint >}}
+{{< hint >}}Most Key Vault deployment examples activate soft-delete functionality as a best practice.
+The terraform destroy command will remove the Key Vault resource but does not purge a soft-deleted vault.
+You may encounter errors if you attempt to re-depoy a Key Vault with the same name during the soft-delete retention window.{{< /hint >}}

 Congratulations, you have successfully leveraged Terraform and AVM to deploy resources in Azure!

-{{< hint >}}
+{{< hint type=tip >}}
 We welcome your contributions and feedback to help us improve the AVM modules and the overall experience for the community.
 {{< /hint >}}